Erin-1919/Erin-1919.github.io/_posts/2017-04-01-Big-Data-for-Remote-Sensing-A-Review.md

 ---
-title: "Big Data for Remote Sensing A Review"
+title: "Big Data for Remote Sensing: A Review"
 layout: post
 ---